-Fetlar Kirk has recently been bought from the Church of Scotland by a local charity, 'Friends of Fetlar Kirk', formed by Fetlar residents.
+Fetlar Kirk was bought from the Church of Scotland by a local charity, 'Friends of Fetlar Kirk'(FriendsFK@outlook.com), formed by Fetlar residents in 2018.

 The charity's aim is to maintain the kirk for community use.
 This includes use of the building for worship services as well as for educational purposes.
 A small exhibition on local and church matters of interest is at the back of the kirk.